-- 52. The Mission heard numerous testimonies on violent attacks by settlers, including physical assaults on the person, the use of knives, axes, clubs and other improvised weapons, as well as shootings and throwing Molotov cocktails.
-The testimonies also recounted the psychological impact of the intimidation from armed settlers trespassing on Palestinian land, at Palestinian water springs or in the midst of Palestinian neighbourhoods in Hebron and East Jerusalem.
-In some cases, testimonies described years of violence and intimidation directed at the same Palestinian family living in proximity to settlements which have pushed it to abandon its properties. - 53.
-The Mission heard testimony on the impact of settler violence on children and notes an increasing trend in their death and injuries.
-Defence of Children International -Palestine has documented 127 cases in the West Bank, including East Jerusalem, including four fatalities, since 2008.
-Settler attacks on schools and harassment of children on their way to school is showing an upward trend since 2010.
-Testimonies to the Mission from residents of Al Twanyi village describe how children must have Israeli army escorts on their way to and from school to protect them from settlers' attacks.
-These escorts are not always provided by the Israeli army or, when provided, are often erratic. - 54.
-The Mission also notes the impact of violence and intimidation on the lives and livelihoods of Palestinian farmers: preventing Palestinians accessing their land close to settlements through violence and intimidation; burning, uprooting and attacking Palestinian crops; settlers taking over the land and planting their own crops; fencing off and constructing on Palestinian agricultural lands.
-The olive industry is a primary source of income for Palestinian farmers and the olive harvest in particular has been a vulnerable period of the year for Palestinian farmers and their crops.
-From 2005 to 2012 Yesh Din monitored 162 investigations into vandalism against Palestinian trees (predominantly Olive trees) with only one investigation leading to an indictment.
-Figures for 2012 (until mid-October) show that during this period over 7,500 trees were damaged or destroyed by settlers. - 55.
-The Mission heard testimonies on the "price-tag" attacks, a phenomenon which is considered distinct from other forms of settler violence.
+- 54. The mission also notes the impact of violence and intimidation on the lives and livelihoods of Palestinian farmers, by preventing the access of Palestinians to their land close to settlements through violence and intimidation; burning, uprooting and attacking Palestinian crops; settlers taking over the land and planting their own crops; and fencing off and building on Palestinian agricultural lands.
+The olive industry is a primary source of income for Palestinian farmers; the olive harvest is therefore a particularly vulnerable period of the year for Palestinian farmers and their crops.
+From 2005 to 2012, Yesh Din monitored 162 investigations into vandalism against Palestinian trees (predominantly olive trees); only one investigation led to an indictment.
+Figures for 2012 (until mid-October) show that, during that period, more than 7,500 trees had been damaged or destroyed by settlers. - 55.
+The mission heard testimonies on "price-tag" attacks, a phenomenon considered distinct from other forms of settler violence.
 The attacks aim at exacting a price on the Palestinian population living close to settlements for any political or legal move that the settlers interpret as being contrary to their interests.
-The Mission understands that the intention is to deter Israeli authorities from taking any action perceived to be against settlers' interests while at the same time to provoke Palestinians into a response.
-An-Najah University has identified 119 price-tag incidents from 2008 to September 2012.
-The attacks most commonly involve vandalism and burning of property, cars and houses and are
+The mission understands that the intent is to deter Israeli authorities from taking any action perceived to be against settlers' interests while at the same time to provoke Palestinians into a reaction.
+An-Najah University identified 119 price-tag incidents from 2008 to September 2012.
+The attacks most commonly involve vandalism and the burning of property, cars and houses, and are often accompanied by racist graffiti.
+The Department of State of the United States of America categorized three price-tag attacks on mosques and a Muslim cemetery as terrorist incidents. - 56.
+The mission is concerned that specific programmes devised to deal with the impact of settler violence on physical and mental health have had to be developed by non-governmental organizations as a result of the failure of Israeli authorities to stop settler violence and of the persistence of impunity in this regard.
+The mission notes with particular concern the situation of children and the impact on their development. - 57.
+Violence, verbal and physical abuses, inhumane and degrading treatment, forced evictions, land and property grabbing, the destruction of property and housing and many of the issues for which testimonies and information was gathered gravely affect the right to the enjoyment of the highest attainable standard of physical and mental health.
+Depression, anxiety, symptomatic stress, mood disorder and behaviour problems, and post-traumatic stress disorders are some of the most current conditions reported by specialists.
+Impunity, a feeling of injustice, the recurrence of events and anticipation of renewed abuses, especially on relatives and children, compound these conditions.